moabdelbasset/FebHackathon/README.md

 3. Click *HTTPS* and copy the URL.
 4. Open your IDE, and open a terminal.
 5. Type `git clone URL`, replacing `URL` with the URL copied in step 3.

+## Issues/Bugs

+- If there are a large number of 'un-romantic' words given in the prompt, the message generator will simply ignore them, as it deems it impossible to create a love letter including those words.
+By going into more depth with the prompt, and researching more about how the AI constructs its sentences, we could avoid this in the future.
+However, for the short time scale that we have for this product, this is beyond a reasonable workload.

 ## Testing \& Validation